thibaultDup/pcards/README.md

 # pcards
-help!

-So basically i need help to make less triggers for the ui i have had to make a trigger for each item card to show on the ui,

-need help on it making it a one trigger thing, so the ui picks up the correct card in the inventory
+This was just a fork to merge the revised code with the inital project To see the project, new updates and the changes in the project context go to the main project by  Supremeeeeeee